 Carbon pricing is expected to play a critical role in efforts to achieve the net-zero goal by incentivizing innovation and progress in decarbonization technologies.
-Carbon pricing is about recognizing the cost of pollution and accounting for those costs in daily decisions while incentivizing consumers and producers to shift away from high-emissions processes and products to low-carbon alternatives.
+Carbon pricing is about recognizing the cost of pollution and accounting for those costs in daily decisions while incentivizing consumers and producers to shift away from high-emissions processes and products to low-emissions or no-emissions alternatives.

-Carbon pricing essentially puts a price on GHG emissions, which is often expressed as a monetary unit per tCO_2e .
-Carbon dioxide equivalent converts other GHGs, such as methane and nitrous oxide, into the amount of CO_2 which would have the equivalent global warming impact.
+Carbon pricing essentially puts a price on GHG emissions, which is often expressed as a monetary unit per $tCO_2e$ .
+Carbon dioxide equivalent converts other GHGs, such as methane and nitrous oxide, into the amount of $CO_2$ based on the amount of heat the gas traps in the atmosphere over time relative to $CO_2$ (i.e., its global warming potential).
 It enables different GHGs to be combined and described in a common unit.